5g-media/mape-executor/README.md

 ## Requirements
 - Python 3.5+
   + a set of python packages are used (see `requirements.txt`).
-- The Apache Kafka broker must be accessible from the service
+- The Apache Kafka broker must be accessible from the component
-- The OSM NBI APIs must be accessible from the service.
+- The OSM NBI APIs must be accessible from the component.
-- The InfluxDB must be accessible from the service.
+- The InfluxDB must be accessible from the component.
-- The Graylog must be accessible from the service.
+- The Graylog must be accessible from the component.
 - The vCDN elements must be accessible through the MGMT net [UC3].

 ## Configuration